MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 ## Lab scenario

-You have been asked to create a proof of concept that uses Azure Privileged Identity Management (PIM) to enable just-in-time administration and control the number of users who can perform privileged operations.
+You have been asked to create a proof of concept that uses Microsoft Entra Privileged Identity Management (PIM) to enable just-in-time administration and control the number of users who can perform privileged operations.
 The specific requirements are:

 - Create a permanent assignment of the aaduser2 Azure AD user to the Security Administrator role.
 - Configure the aaduser2 Azure AD user to be eligible for the Billing Administrator and Global Reader roles.